Skip to content

 What is the best currency to bring to Central Africa?

 Central African CFA franc (XAF): Essential for local transactions, transport, and small purchases.
+Buy Xaf online with Manor FX today.

 US dollars (USD): Widely accepted in larger cities and tourist areas.
 Ensure bills are in good condition.